-From July 2020 through December 2020, our average Annual Performance Incentive Adjusted NCC per month was \$77.3 million, which reflected more savings than targeted and resulted in a payout at 100% of target.
-Our ships are sophisticated assets, much like floating cities, and even during the suspension of cruise voyages our ships require continuous maintenance and upkeep.
-This reduction in expense was the result of significant efforts by the management team and our total cruise operating expense decreased by approximately 77% in the fourth quarter of 2020 versus the prior year.
+From January 2021 through December 2021, our average Annual Performance Incentive Adjusted NCC per month was ~\$114 million, which reflected more savings than targeted and resulted in a payout at 100% of target.
+Even during the suspension of cruise voyages our ships require continuous maintenance and upkeep.

+This reduction in expense was the result of significant efforts by the management team to both reduce costs during the suspension of operations and to maintain cost discipline as we began our phased restart of operations in July 2021.